savonet/book/audio.md

 ### Transitions between successive tracks

-In order to have nice transitions between successive tracks of a source, the simplest way is to use the `crossfade` operator which takes a source and performs fading: it fades out the current track, fades in the next track and superposes the two.
+In order to have nice transitions between successive tracks of a source, the simplest way is to use the `crossfade`\indexop{crossfade} operator which takes a source and performs fading: it fades out the current track, fades in the next track and superposes the two.
 In order to crossfade the tracks of a source `s` you can simply write